Joseph Murphy (writer): Early life

 Joseph Denis Murphy was born in Ballydehob, County Cork, Ireland, the son of a private boys' school headmaster and raised a Roman Catholic.
 He joined the Jesuits.
 Murphy was enrolled in the National School and was encouraged to study for the priesthood and was accepted as a Jesuit seminarian.

 However, by the time he reached his late teen years, he began to question the Catholic orthodoxy of the Jesuits, and he withdrew from the seminary.
-His goal was to explore new ideas and gain new experiences—a goal he could not pursue in Catholic-dominated Ireland—he left his family to go to America.
-In his twenties, before being ordained a priest, an experience with healing prayer led him to leave the Jesuits and emigrate to the United States in 1922.
+His goal was to explore new ideas and gain new experiences—a goal he could not pursue in Catholic-dominated Ireland—he left his family to go to the United States.
+In his twenties, before being ordained a priest, an experience with healing prayer led him to leave the Jesuits and emigrate in 1922.

 He journeyed as a steerage passenger on board the RMS Cedric, sailing from Liverpool, England, to the Port of New York; on the ship's passenger manifest, his occupation was listed as chemist, the Irish term for pharmacist.
 He became a professional pharmacist in New York City (having a degree in chemistry by that time).
 Here he attended the Church of the Healing Christ (part of the Church of Divine Science), where Emmet Fox had become minister in 1931.